xet7/pass-rotate/CONTRIBUTING.md

 to requests.Session.post derived from the inputs on a form in the response text.
 Then you can add to this the appropriate fields from your options and the supplied passwords.

+Providers that target self-hosted software (such as Mastodon instances) should implement the optional `detect()` method.
+This allows users to insert the domain of their instances, and each provider can return a score representing the likelyhood that the page presented can be rotated by the provider.
+The function is passed a beautiful soup parse tree and should check for elements on the page to return a score ranging from 0.0 (certainly not my page) to 1.0 (guaranteed to be a service I can rotate).
+The domain they should target is included in options to their `__init__()`.